Short description of the study goes here. And be sure to update the link below to the new spotlight page you just created.

 Treatment for drug addiction is serious and complex.
 People who are addicted can’t simply stop using.
-Treatment programs involve many different components.
+Treatment programs have many different components.
 You can take part in inpatient or outpatient treatment programs for substance abuse.
-Programs are usually based on the type of substance abused.
+Programs are often based on the type of substance abused.
 Programs include:

 Detoxification, if needed

 Medicines for withdrawal, to lessen cravings, and to restore normal brain function